 For your convenience, we are offering the Glyphosate Environmental Exposure urine test kit developed by HRI as part of the study.
 Ordering this kit automatically allows you to participate in the study.
 By completing the questionnaire, you’ll receive valuable clues about your environmental exposure and help HRI develop a map of such exposure.

-The test kit provides a container for you to provide a urine sample, a link to the survey, and postage paid packaging to return your sample for analysis.
-In a few weeks you will receive information on how your exposure compares with others and what to do to help reduce your exposure.
+The test kit provides a container for you to provide a urine sample, a link to the survey and postage paid packaging to return your sample for analysis.
+In a few weeks, you will receive information on how your exposure compares with others and what to do to help reduce your exposure.

-If you live in the US (Alaska and Hawaii included) your return postage is paid.
-If mailing outside the US, you will need to pay your own return postage.
+If you live in the U.S. (Alaska and Hawaii included) your return postage is paid.
+If mailing outside the U.S., you will need to pay your own return postage.

 We are providing these third party kits to you at no profit to us in order for you to participate in this environmental study.
 Thus, we’re unable to offer any promotions or discounts or accept coupons on these kits at this time.
+This test kit is not available for residents of NY State.

 Please note: We have only been able to secure 500 Glyphosate Environmental Exposure Test kits, so please order yours now.
 I encourage you to participate in this study today!